lshachar/Arduino_Fanatec_Wheel/README.md

 ### Several options:
 - Use a 5V arduino with a logic level shifter. (recommended, this is what I use. [(here are The schematics)](https://github.com/lshachar/Arduino_Fanatec_Wheel/blob/master/schamtics%20arduino%20nano-level%20shifter-fanatec%20round%20plug.png)
 - Use a 5V arduino **without** a logic shifter (can be risky to your precious wheelbase)
-- Use a 3.3V arduino (I haven't tried it)
+- Use a 3.3V arduino (I haven't tried it.
+They run on 8 MHZ instead of 16 MHZ for the 5V arduinos, but I'm pretty sure 8MHZ should be fast enough.)

 Code was tested on arduino Uno and Nano, and works fine.
 However, they both output 5V and the SPI communication on the wheelbase is using 3.3V.